netdevopsbr/netbox-proxbox/CONTRIBUTING.md

 (However, note that comments with no substance other than a "+1" will be deleted.
 Please use GitHub's reactions feature to indicate your support.)

-* Before filing a new feature request, consider raising your idea on the mailing list first.
+* Before filing a new feature request, consider raising your idea on the community channels available, like Slack and Telegram (we don't have a mailing list yet).
 Feedback you receive there will help validate and shape the proposed feature before filing a formal issue.

 * Good feature requests are very narrowly defined.
 Be sure to thoroughly